SpiderOak/nimbus.io/docs/administrators_guide.rst

 Webserver and Load Balancer Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+There are a plethora of alternatives available.
 We use IPVS and Haproxy talking to Nginx.
-Nginx runs on each storage node, handles the SSL, and does HTTP forwarding to the application level web server process.
+Nginx runs on each storage node, handles the SSL, and does HTTP forwarding to the application level Nimbus.io web server.

-Stored Node Database Configuration
+Storage Node Database Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each storage node has a PostgreSQL database instance that is local to that